mschile/terra-framework/packages/terra-disclosure-manager/docs/README.md

 Each of these functions returns a Promise that can be used for chaining, if necessary.

+##### `NavigationPrompt` Integration

+The DisclosureManager responds to NavigationPrompts rendered by the disclosure components.
+If a disclosed component renders a NavigationPrompt, the DisclosureManager will prompt the user before dismissal requests for that component are handled.
+Please see the `terra-navigation-prompt` documentation for more information.

 ##### A Note on `registerDismissCheck`

+> The NavigationPrompt is the recommended solution for components requiring user intervention before dismissal. `registerDismissCheck` is supported as a legacy solution but may be removed in a subsequent major release.

 The function given to registerDismissCheck must return a resolved or rejected Promise.
 If the Promise is resolved, the component is guaranteed to be dismissed.
 If cleanup logic needs to execute before the component is dismissed, it is a good idea to execute before returning the resolved Promise.
 If a rejected Promise is returned, the component will not be dismissed.
 Components can render a prompt or confirmation window to give users control over the dismissal, if desired.